-Your Second Year Tutor is a member of the academic staff and is responsible for students on the second year of the course.
+Your Final Year Tutor is a member of the academic staff and is responsible for students on the final year of the course.
 They work closely with the programme leader and programme support co-ordinator to support you on your programme.
-Please contact Alan first with any academic queries.